 As believers, we can trust that God is on our side as well, and we can rest assured that our victory is already secure in Him.

-For everyone who has been born of God overcomes the world.
-And this is the victory that has overcome the world—our faith. – 1 John 5:4 (ESV)
+For whatever is born of God overcomes the world; and this is the victory that has overcome the world—our faith. – 1 John 5:4